ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added faster context switch modes to ARMv7-M and ARMv8-M ports.
+The new modes allow to avoid saving FP context for threads that do not use the FPU.
+- NEW: Added new ARMv8-M port aligned with features of then ARMv7-M port for sandboxing.
 - NEW: Added XShell support for change prompt, multi-command per line, line editing, user definable extra fields, init and execution hooks.
 - NEW: Improved LFS support, now it is possible to make an LFS file system